Impact of space station spin requires study, official says

 Roscosmos’ Krikalev, a veteran of six space missions who spent a total of 803 days in orbit, noted Wednesday that firing orientation engines created a dynamic load on the station’s components, making a thorough analysis of whether some of them could be overstressed necessary.

 “The station is a rather delicate structure, and both the Russian and the U.S. segments are built as light as possible,” he said.
 “An additional load stresses the drivers of solar batteries and the frames they are mounted on.
-Specialists will analyze the consequences, and it is too early to talk about how serious it was, but it was an unforeseen situation that requires a detailed study.”
+Specialists will analyze the consequences.
+It is too early to talk about how serious it was, but it was an unforeseen situation that requires a detailed study.”

 Krikalev said Nauka’s engines fired because a glitch in the control system mistakenly assumed that the lab module hadn’t yet docked at the station and activated the thrusters to pull it away.